olivermaerz/wordpress-dev-server/README.md

 The MySQL data is stored in the `mysql_data` sub folder and WordPress in the `wordpress` sub folder.

-Make sure you have Docker installed on your computer ([Docker Installation Instructions](https://docs.docker.com/engine/install/)) and then run the `install.sh` script.
+Make sure you have Docker installed and running on your computer ([Docker Installation Instructions](https://docs.docker.com/engine/install/)) and then run  `./install.sh` script.

+To stop the development server run: `./stop`

+To restart the development server run: `./start`